Social

 ▪Integration of health-related efforts

-Bridgestone Corporation's General Affairs and Health Management Promotion Division manages the advancement of the above programs in partnership with the Health Care Center and industrial health staff at each site and with the Bridgestone Health Insurance Society.
+Bridgestone Corporation's CRO, Risk Management and Health Management Division manages the advancement of the above programs in partnership with the Health Care Center and industrial health staff at each site and with the Bridgestone Health Insurance Society.

 Healthcare program evaluation